marco-willi/camera-trap-classifier/README.md

 ## Acknowledgements

-This code is based on work conducted in following study:
+This code is based on work conducted in the following study:

 *Identifying Animal Species in Camera Trap Images using Deep Learning and Citizen Science, 2018, submitted*